haecheonlee/personal-studies/PS/Codeforces/Participation/Codeforces Round #719 (Div. 3)/README.md

 ### [1520D]
 - Tried to look for a[i] - a[j] == i - j
 ### [1520G]
-- Dijkstra with brute-forcing search
+- Dijkstra with brute-forcing search.
+Hacekd for time limit.

 [1520A]: <https://codeforces.com/contest/1520/problem/A>
 [1520B]: <https://codeforces.com/contest/1520/problem/B>